bevacqua/bruttissimo/README.md

 	- for exceptions that do not occur in the context of a controller (say a resource was not found), the global handler will take care of that.
 	- all exceptions are logged through log4net into a database log table.
 	- SQL exceptions are also logged through log4net.
+    - realtime application logs thanks to SignalR and log4net.

 Features: